The Society of Folk Dance Historians (SFDH)

 The Táncház became the central meeting place and constituted much of the social life for the young unmarried adults.
 To attend Táncház meant a degree of acceptance and maturity within the community.
 Therefore, the Táncház was the most important stage for social and economic interaction as well as for choosing a mate.

-Although the Táncház was restricted to unmarried young adults, on other occasions, such as weddings, religious holidays, sewing bees, work parties, et cetera, dancing for the whole community, young and old, took place.
+Although the Táncház was restricted to unmarried young adults, on other occasions, such as weddings, religious holidays, sewing bees, work parties, etc., dancing for the whole community, young and old, took place.
 Dances also were held outdoors, in barns, or even in large tents erected solely for this purpose.

 The musicians for the dancing were mostly Gypsies living in the village.
 A typical orchestra consisted of three musicians: a "prímás" playing "hegedü" (violin), a "kontra" (viola), and a "bögö (double bass).